← Back to blog

 If you missed any part of this series, you can go back to Day 1 here.

-When we talk about workplace IPV programs, we often focus exclusively on survivors.
+When we talk about workplace IPV programmes, we often focus exclusively on survivors.
 That’s understandable — they are the ones experiencing harm.
 But if our goal is prevention and effective workplace safety, we cannot ignore the people causing harm.

 I use the word “support” deliberately but cautiously.
 Supporting someone who has been abusive does not mean excusing or condoning their behaviour.
 The goal is empathetic accountability: holding them responsible while providing pathways to address the root causes of their behaviour.
 It’s a fine balance, but skipping this step leaves us with only reactive interventions rather than proactive prevention.